dan-montocc/QMEE_Project_ENP/journal.md

 Finally, we compared the two models using an ANOVA and found that temperature and DO had little effect on fish biomass.

 _(Megan Ridgway)_

+__PCA Analysis of Thermal and Functional Groups__

+_April 21, 2021_

+To further understand which variables may be driving differences in the thermal guilds and functional groups of fish species, we ran PCA biplot analyses of these  two datasets.
+Similar to our regressions, cold thermal guild species seemed to differ from the other guilds, based on depth and DO.
+Interestingly however, functional group clustering completely overlapped, indicating that none of the selected active variables effected the functional groups in different amounts/degrees.
+This may be due to the fact that species were assigned to functional groups based on their __main__ food source; however, many species were quite non-preferential in their feeding habits, and therefore ate species outside of their "group".

+_(Danielle Montocchio)_